-- 1. Classification Plan - - (a) This classification plan covers all positions in the bargaining unit. - (b) Definitions - i.
+1. Classification Plan -

+(a) This classification plan covers all positions in the bargaining unit.

+(b) Definitions

+- i.
 Request for classification review: a request for a review of a new or existing position to determine the proper class assignment. - ii.
 Request for reconsideration: a request by the Judiciary, the VSEA, or the employee for the Court Administrator or his/her designee to review a Step 1 classification decision. - iii.
 Classification grievance: an appeal of a Step 2 reconsideration decision to the Vermont Labor Relations Board ("VLRB"). - iv.
 Wherever used, the term "employee" means employee or employees of the Judiciary, as appropriate, who are covered by the terms of this Agreement - v.
-"Business days" means calendar days exclusive of Saturdays, Sunday, and holidays observed by the State of Vermont. - 2.
-Classification Review Procedure - (a) The classification methodology for the Judiciary will be based on the Willis Classification System.
+"Business days" means calendar days exclusive of Saturdays, Sunday, and holidays observed by the State of Vermont.

+2. Classification Review Procedure

+- (a) The classification methodology for the Judiciary will be based on the Willis Classification System.
 The Judiciary will maintain a classification plan for all employees in the bargaining unit based on the analysis of each position's duties and responsibilities, as performed at a satisfactory level, as they relate to the factors of the Willis Classification System.
 The plan shall group positions that have common characteristics and assign them to a class.
 For each class, a title shall be assigned, a general description prepared and minimum qualifications established.
 All class descriptions shall be provided to the VSEA, and upon request to employees.
-A copy of the "Willis Guide to Classification" will be available on the Judiciary website. - (b) Request for Classification Review Step 1

-If a significant change occurs in a position or classification that alters its duties or responsibilities in a manner that justifies a change in classification based on the principles underlying the Judiciary classification plan, the Court Administrator, the VSEA or the affected employee may request in writing that a classification review of the position occur to ascertain if it is assigned to the proper class.
+A copy of the "Willis Guide to Classification" will be available on the Judiciary website. - (b) Request for Classification Review Step 1 principles underlying the Judiciary classification plan, the Court Administrator, the VSEA or the affected employee may request in writing that a classification review of the position occur to ascertain if it is assigned to the proper class.
 The request shall be submitted to the Human Resources Manager, and shall consist of a form containing the applicant's name and other identifying and contact information, accompanied by a written statement of the facts upon which the applicant's request is based, together with any documents supporting reclassification.
 The request shall be deemed filed on the date that it is received by the office of the Human Resources Manager.